ProjectPythia/pythia-foundations/foundations/github/github-workflows.md

 - The steps that lead up to
   the PR depend your chosen workflow.
-- Two commonly used worflows include the **Branch Workflow** and the **Forking Workflow**.
+- Two commonly used workflows include the **Feature Branch Workflow** and the **Forking Workflow**.
 The former is appropriate for teams of collaborators where everyone has write access to the GitHub repository.
 The latter is commonly used when a developer wishes to contribute to a public GitHub